tylerjcw/KeyChord/README.md

 exampleChord.RemindKeys := False
 ```

 To turn this off by _default_, open `KeyChord.ahk`, and right at the top you will see two values with descriptions (`Timeout` and `RemindKeys`) these are the only two Default-Controlling options, modify them how you will.
-They will affect ALL new KeyChord instances.
+They will affect _ALL_ KeyChord instances globally.

 ___